xiaoyushawxia/lab2-template/README.md

 For each of the three scenarios below state which design pattern can best solves the problem and briefly explain (in the space provided) how the design pattern is applied to the specific case.
 Provide a class diagram as well.

-4. A GUI driven application is planned with a standard model view controller (MVC) design which has many views, many animations, many controllers and a single model.
+4. A GUI driven application is planned with a standard model view controller (MVC) design which has many views, many controllers and a single model.
 The model functionality is complex and so is the GUI and thus a single user action (such as a menu selection or a toolbar button press) will require the participation of many view, animation and controller objects working together to be synchronised.

 5. A cross platform GUI toolkit has many widgets and components and is designed to run on multiple platforms such as Windows, Linux and macOS.
 New platforms should also be supported with minimal changes to client code.